C20C01/MusicBox/README.md

             * The default is `55` ticks.
             * For each level of efficiency enchantment, the interval is reduced by `10` ticks, up to a maximum of `50` ticks.
+* Refresh:
+    * Use on a cauldron with powder snow to refresh the sound shard.

 ### Sound Box